nb-systems/Cordova-Framework/README.md

 OR

 - __Clone__
-  - Clone this GitHub Repository to your Xcode Workspace or open the Xcode Project
+  - Clone this GitHub Repository to your Xcode Workspace or open the Xcode Project.